JPSieg/R2easyR/README.md

 ```

-### Note: the psuedoknot labeler will count how many other psuedoknots have been added by the labler and automatically update the index.
-For example the second psuedoknot we labeled is called pk2.
+### Note: the pseudoknot labeler will count how many other pseudoknots have been added by the labler and automatically update the index.
+For example the second pseudoknot we labeled is called pk2.